 Sossusvlei dunes © Judith Duk

-They limited their activities to setting up navigational cross along the desert shoreline.
-Today, visitors have discovered the vast potential of a country rich in natural resources, with desert landscapes, sunshine, wildlife, and a stark barren beauty.
+Early Portuguese sailors sought to avoid what they called 'the sands of hell'.
+Today, visitors have discovered the vast potential of Namibia, a country rich in natural resources, with desert landscapes, sunshine, wildlife, and a stark barren beauty.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.